 In order for this to happen, there can't be any clogs or blockages in the carburetor.
 The first thing you want to do is check the air filter for any dirt or clogs.
 You may be able to clean it or, if not, replace it with a new one.
 Next, you will want to remove the carburetor and drain it.
 If you discover that the carburetor is blocked or clogged with a gold or brown colored gummy residue, you will want to clean out the carburetor and all of the parts that go along with it.

-Use a spray made for carburetors and a small brush and clean the outside of the carburetor.
+Use a spray made for carburetors and a small brush to clean the outside of the carburetor.
 Once this is complete, you will need to remove the adjustment needles, diaphragm and cover plate.
-Pay attention to the order you did this in so you know how to put it back together.
+Pay attention to the order you did this in so you know how to put it back together; referring to the diagram in your operator's manual will be helpful here.
 Spray the cleaner into the holes under the diaphragm and needle adjusters.
 Repeat this step with the air intake to clean the throttle.
 Once this is complete, you can reassemble the unit.
 There are several resources online that walk you through this process.

 How to Adjust a Chainsaw Carburetor